Panama celebrates court order to cancel mine even as business is hit

 Protesters danced in the streets in front of the Supreme Court.
 They waved the red, white and blue Panamanian flag and sang the national anthem.

-The ruling, a big blow for investors and for the country’s long-term credit rating, is, for the moment, a source of relief for Panama, which has been shaken by the country’s largest protest movement to plague the country in decades.
+The ruling, a big blow for investors and the country’s long-term credit rating, is, for the moment, a source of relief for Panama, which has been shaken by the country’s largest protest movement to plague the country in decades.

 The news of the Supreme Court ruling came early on Tuesday – the day of the anniversary of Panama’s Independence from Spain.

 “Today, we are celebrating two independences,” 58-year-old restaurant worker Nestor Gonzalez told Al Jazeera.
-“Independence from Spain.
-And independence from the mine.
+“Independence from Spain and independence from the mine.
 And no one is going to forget it.”

 People turned out to celebrate.
 The bistro where Gonzalez works, in the western province of Chiriqui, was packed with patrons by noon – something the restaurant had not seen since mid-October.

-“We are so happy,” said Gonzalez.
-“Because, we had been locked up in the province of Chiriqui for 35 days, without gas, without propane, and with little food.
+“We are so happy,” said Gonzalez, “because, we had been locked up in the province of Chiriqui for 35 days, without gas, without propane and with little food.
 I had to go look for firewood in the mountains because I had no propane to cook with.
 So thank God that the justices took a stand and issued this ruling.”

 The mine, known as Cobre Panama, has been in production since 2019, and extracting 300,000 tonnes of copper a year.
 It represents roughly five percent of the country’s gross domestic product (GDP) and 75 percent of Panamanian exports.
 The mining sector contributes roughly seven percent of Panama’s GDP with Cobre Panama as the country’s most important mine.